 How can I finance the cost of chimney repairs?

 Consider a variety of different types of financing, from using your credit card to taking out a personal loan from a lender (such as your mortgage lender).
-Also consider emergency home repair financing options, a cash-out refinance or a home equity line of credit (HELOC).
-Compare the interest rates, pros and cons of each type of financing, to determine which type of financing works best for you.
-For example, if you know you will have a repointing chimney cost on your hands, consult with at least five contractors and get prices, then ask your bank or credit union for more information about financing options.
+Also consider emergency home repair financing options, such as a cash-out refinance or a home equity line of credit (HELOC).
+Compare the interest rates and pros and cons of each type of financing to determine which type of financing works best for you.

 Are there any tax breaks available for chimney repairs?

-Generally, home repairs, such as fixing a broken chimney, are not tax deductible.
-However, a home improvement, such as adding a chimney to your house, may be tax deductible.
+Generally, home repairs, such as fixing a broken chimney, aren’t tax-deductible.
+However, a home improvement, such as adding a chimney to your house, may be tax-deductible.
 Check with an accountant for more information.

 How can I ensure my chimney repair project stays within budget?

 Put together a budget so you know exactly how much you can afford to spend on your chimney repair.
-Keep in mind that the chimney repairs cost could run you between $160 to $750, with an average repair cost of $450, to fix your chimney.
-Chimney rebuild costs will likely cost the most.
+Keep in mind that chimney repair costs could run you between $160 to $750, with an average repair cost of $455, to fix your chimney.
 Check with an experienced contractor in your area to learn about your project’s costs, and be sure to get a list of costs ahead of time.

 What are the risks of not repairing my chimney?

 Leaving chimney issues unchecked can result in a number of safety hazards, including fatal fires, carbon monoxide poisoning, and other toxic chemicals.
-To help you spot and address problems early on, consider getting an annual inspection recommended by the NFPA.
+To help you spot and address problems early on, consider getting an annual inspection recommended by the National Fire Protection Association (NFPA).
 A professional chimney inspection could uncover a chimney repair problem you can’t see from your living room or from the ground.

 Photo credit: iStock/arak7